mmistakes/minimal-mistakes/_drafts/fs2.md

 def bracket[F[x] >: Pure[x], R](acquire: F[R])(release: R => F[Unit]): Stream[F, R] = ???
 ```

 The function `acquire` is used to acquire a resource, and the function `release` is used to release the resource.
 The resulting stream has elements of type `R`.
-Moreover, the resource is released at the end, both in case of success and in case of error.
+Moreover, **the resource is released at the end, both in case of success and in case of error**.
 Notice that both the `acquire` and `release` functions returns an effect since they can throw exceptions during the acquisition or release of resources.

 Let's make an example.
 We want to use a resource during the persistence of the stream containing the actors of the JLA.
 First, we define a value class representing a connection to a database: